Like so many birds in India, Rufous Treepie is extremely confiding.

 We have been running up to three tours a year to Northern India for over 25 years now and our unrivalled wealth of experience has made this one of our most successful and popular destinations.
 In recent years we had added a visit to Ranthambhore, thereby offering the very real possibility of an encounter with a Tiger and making this one of the most thrilling and comprehensive Northern India itineraries on offer.
 And with Paul Holt, who has led over 70 tours throughout the subcontinent, you could not be in better hands!

 Day 2: After an early breakfast we’ll transfer to one of Delhi’s bustling railway stations where we begin our grand tour with a train ride south to the Ranthambhore Tiger Reserve.
 Gliding through the open countryside of the Gangetic Plain will be a wonderful introduction to rural India and we can expect to see Indian Pond Heron, Black-shouldered Kite, Common Peafowl, Rose-ringed Parakeet, Indian Roller, Black Drongo, and Common and Bank Mynas along the way.
-Arriving around midday we’ll transfer straight to our hotel and in the afternoon we’ll have our first safari drives in the reserve in search of the majestic Bengal Tiger.
+Arriving around midday we’ll transfer straight to our hotel and in the afternoon we’ll have our first of six safari drives in the reserve in search of the majestic Bengal Tiger.
 Night at a pleasant lodge outside the Tiger Reserve at Ranthambore.